 No matter the issue or the context of the issue within the local community, attorneys should be prepared to address pretrial publicity.
 John states, “When a lawyer is hired after a catastrophe, they need to have a toolbox of ways to address pretrial publicity.
 The first one [tool] that I would mention is public relations consultants.
 Anybody who is representing a party in a major catastrophe needs to have a PR consultant.”
 The range of benefits associated with a PR consultant includes social media monitoring, response strategy, interview prep, and more.

 Throughout our conversation with John, he provided a number of useful tips and strategies to prepare for pre-trial publicity.
-If this is a topic that you’re interested in, we implore you to take a listen to John’s episode of our podcast, Engaging Experts.
+If this is a topic that you’re interested in, be sure to listen to his full episode.
 We were honored to speak with him and hope that you find our conversation most informative.

 For those that are unfamiliar with Round Table Group, for more than 25 years, we have helped litigators to locate, evaluate, and employ the best and most qualified expert witnesses.
 Round Table Group is a great complement to any litigator’s quest for an expert witness and our search is always free of charge.
-Contact us at firstname.lastname@example.org for more information or start your expert search now.
+Start your expert search now.